 RELEASE RESPONSE: In case of a release, clear the affected area and protect people.
+Spills will be slippery.
+Eliminate all sources of ignition before cleanup begins.
+Use non-sparking tools.
 Appropriately trained personnel in proper personal protective equipment, using pre-planned procedures should respond to uncontrolled releases.
 The proper personal protective equipment for incidental releases (e.g., 32-ounce container) should be rubber gloves and goggles.
-In the event that a cleanup will generate excessive splashes, goggles, boots, and chemical resistant body protection should also be worn.
+In the event that cleanup will generate excessive splashes, a face-shield, boots, and chemical resistant body protection should also be worn.
 In the event of a non-incidental release (e.g., several 1-gallon containers released in a poorly ventilated area), minimum Personal Protective Equipment should be Level B: triple-gloves (rubber gloves and nitrile gloves over latex gloves), chemical resistant suit and boots, hard hat, and Self-Contained Breathing Apparatus.
-Absorb spilled liquid with polypads or other suitable absorbent materials.
+A fire-retardant suit must be worn over the chemical resistant suit.
+Short-term colorimetric detector tubes for the determination of hydrocarbons and petroleum hydrocarbons are commercially available.
+Monitor area for combustible vapor levels.
+Monitoring must indicate less than 10% LEL (refer to Section 5, Fire-fighting Measures) before emergency response personnel are permitted in the area.
+Monitoring must indicate that oxygen levels are above 19.5% before anyone is permitted in the area without Self-Contained Breathing Apparatus.
+Absorb spilled liquid with activated carbon, polypads, or other suitable absorbent materials.
 Decontaminate the area thoroughly.
 Place all spill residue in an appropriate container and seal.
-Dispose of in accordance with U.S. Federal, State, and local hazardous waste disposal regulations and those of Canada and its Provinces and EU Member States (see Section 13, Disposal Considerations).
+Dispose of in accordance with applicable U.S. Federal, State, or local procedures, or appropriate standards of Canada or EU Member States (see Section 13, Disposal Considerations).

+PART III

-PART III How can I prevent hazardous situations from occurring?
+How can I prevent hazardous situations from occurring?